HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Dataset Details

+We are primarily interested in deep book hierarchies, structuring complex topics, which can be often encountered in law books.

+\textbf{Gold standard.} For each book we provide two ground-truth artifacts (see Fig.~\ref{fig:gt}).
+First, a manually curated TOC file as a CSV with rows \texttt{[level, heading, page]}.
+Second, a derived segmentation in JSON format whose nodes store \texttt{level}, \texttt{heading}, and the corresponding section \texttt{content}.
+Because the JSON contains substantial book text, we do not distribute it for copyright reasons; however, it is fully reproducible from the released CSV annotations and our alignment code that matches the headings in the CSV to the section titles within the fulltext of the XML representation of the book.

-We are primarily interested in deep textbook hierarchies, structuring complex topics, which can be often encountered in the field of law textbooks.
-Therefore, we crawled all English open access eBooks under the category "Law" from the Open Research Library\footnote{\url{https://openresearchlibrary.org/}}.
-This resulted in a corpus of 362 books, and thereof 259 books had outline metadata for the TOC.
+As a first step, we crawled all English open access PDF books under the category ``Law'' from the Open Research Library.\footnote{\url{https://openresearchlibrary.org/}} This resulted in a corpus of 362 books, and thereof 259 books had outline metadata for the TOC.
 These 259 books formed the basis for our data sampling to create ground truth annotations.

 Figure~\ref{fig:sampling} illustrates the sampling process based on the data distribution.
-While we sampled an equal number of 7 files per maximum hierarchy depth from 1-7 based on the PDF's outline metadata, their actual distribution changed substantially after ground truth annotation.
-Many headings from levels above 4 were not included in the outline metadata, which is why now the biggest group with 15 files has a hierarchy depth of 5.
-With this data, we choose to work in a rule-based way, using the PDF that has been converted to XML with the \texttt{pdftohtml} tool inside the Poppler library\footnote{\url{poppler.freedesktop.org}}.
-That library also extracts the TOC metadata and stores them along with the page in the outline information.
+With this data, we choose to work in a rule-based way, using the PDF that has been converted to XML with the \texttt{pdftohtml} tool inside the Poppler library.\footnote{\url{poppler.freedesktop.org}} That library also extracts the TOC metadata and stores them along with the page in the outline information.
 In that way, information such as font size and positioning can be used for the matching of headings inside the fulltext on the indicated page for finding the boundaries.

+Annotations were produced by a single annotator following written guidelines; all headings were validated by ensuring they could be matched in the extracted text stream.
+We report this as a limitation and release the data to enable corrections and extensions.